MSoup/MSoup/README.md

 - My [modern single page application style website](https://solacom.gatsbyjs.io/) built with React and GatsbyJS was extremely positively received by the staff and CEO.
 - I mentored interns on the creation of a social distance detector using openCV (Python image detection library)

-### Sendai City Hello World Programme Participant at the Sendai City Board of Education (Direct Hire)
+### Sendai City Hello World Programme Participant - Sendai City Board of Education (Direct Hire)
 _August 2018 - April 2021 - 3 years_
 Direct-hire Assistant Language Teacher at one of the top ranked model elementary schools in Japan for English education.